citrus/magick_title/README.md

 Usage
 -----

 Using MagickTitle is easy.
+In it's simplest form, it can be used like so:

+    MagickTitle.say("Hello")

+This will create an image of the word "Hello" with all of the default options.
+These options can be set globally or on the fly.

-First, customize your global title styles by setting MagickTitle's default options while loading your app.
+Customize your global title styles by setting MagickTitle's default options while loading your app.
 If your using rails, it's best to do this in `config/initializers/magick_title.rb`.

     # Here's the defaults
     MagickTitle.options = {